calmm-js/partial.lenses/README.md

 useful simplifying laws on how compositions behave, then one should not call such a thing composable.

-Now, optics are composable in several ways and in each of those ways there is a an operation to perform the composition and laws on how such composed optics behave.
+Now, optics are composable in several ways and in each of those ways there is an operation to perform the composition and laws on how such composed optics behave.
 Here is a table of the means of composition supported by this library:

 |                           | Operation(s)                                                                        | Semantics